-Glorantha thrives in diversity.
+Glorantha thrives with diversity.
 Multiple versions of the God Time myths exist.
 Different points of view are given for different cultures.
 Values and morals vary between cults.
 We honour one of the fundamental principles of Glorantha by telling different stories, with different voices, in different styles… and using different systems.

-Game Systems
+Fan Systems

-Here are game systems that have been designed from scratch, or adapted from existing ones, and that are directly usable for playing in Glorantha.
+At the time of writing, Chaosium’s main and only still-supported game system for Glorantha is the venerable RuneQuest.
+But there are other ways!
+Here are game systems that have been designed from fans from scratch, or adapted from existing ones, and that are directly usable for playing in Glorantha.

 Coeur de Runes (Rune Hearts)

-Coeur de Runes is a rules-light game centered on Sartarite tribal play, written by French Gloranthan super-fan Uzz.
+Coeur de Runes is a rules-light game centered on Sartarite tribal heroism, written by French Gloranthan super-fan Uzz.
 Characters have no numerical abilities, only Runic affinities, boons, and magical aspects.
 The game is originally written in French, but an English translation is also available.

-• Website: Coeur de Runes (French) and Rune Hearts (English)
+- Website: Coeur de Runes (French) and Rune Hearts (English)

-• Type: 3D6 free-form
+- Type: 3D6 free-form

 PenDragon Pass